Insignificant Family Dispute Over Leftover Halloween Candy Makes Redditors Create All Kinds Of Conspiracy Theories

 Redditors often jump to conclusions, and this is not worth getting a divorce over.

 When faced with family conflicts, it can be helpful to step back and assess the underlying motivations.
-A clinical psychologist suggests that taking a moment to reflect on one’s feelings can lead to more thoughtful responses.
+Taking a moment to reflect on one’s feelings can lead to more thoughtful responses.
 Practicing emotional regulation can prevent knee-jerk reactions and promote healthier interactions within the family.